 Opportunity to Retract or Correct

-Mississippi gives news agencies such as newspapers, television stations, and radio stations the opportunity to retract or correct their statements in good faith if the alleged defamatory statement turned out to be an honest mistake even though the statement was believed to be true at the time of publication or broadcast.
-In this case the plaintiff can only recover actual damages if the jury finds in favor of the plaintiff.
+Mississippi gives news outlets the opportunity to retract or correct statements, in good faith, if the alleged defamatory statement was an honest mistake.
+In these situations, the plaintiff can only recover actual damages if the jury finds in favor of the plaintiff.

-A plaintiff can also demand a news agency to retract or correct alleged defamatory material within a 10 day time frame.
-If the news agency does not comply with the plaintiff’s demand, then the plaintiff can attempt to recover exemplary damages in addition to actual damages.
+A plaintiff can also demand that a news agency retract or correct defamatory material within 10 days.
+If the outlet does not comply with the plaintiff’s demand, then the plaintiff can attempt to recover exemplary damages in addition to actual damages.

 Mississippi is NOT a Per Se State